-An improved iOS version of a timeless adventure (Update: Now available for iPad).
+An improved iOS version of a timeless adventure.

 Final Fantasy Tactics, originally released for the Playstation in 1998 and later in a re mastered form on the PSP is considered by many to be a genre-defining experience.
 Featuring the same top-down, turn-based and tactical role playing as its predecessor, Tactics Ogre (SNES), Final Fantasy Tactics presented a more accessible take on this particular blend of RPG.

 If the smattering of sub-genres I’ve thrown at you to define Final Fantasy Tactics seem a bit like oil and water, rest assured that each element is used artfully to create an addicting style of tactical wargame.
 Players maintain a party of warriors in typical Japanese RPG fashion, each with his or her own experience, spells, equipment, skills, etc. These characters are then pit against the enemy in chess-like engagements, giving the player free reign to move their party about the “board” with the intent of outmaneuvering the opponent.
 As mentioned before, the game delicately balances tactical play with the carrot of leveling characters.
 Of course, given the proper amount of level grinding time players can create godlike war machines.

 Part of shaping these characters is perhaps Final Fantasy Tactic’s most delectable element, the class system.
 Each party member is assigned a particular class, think knight, mage, archer, etc. As players gain class-specific abilities, they are given the opportunity to change class.
 After swapping through several classes, characters will have access to a wide range of interoperable skills.
 Crafting the perfect blend of skills and strengths makes for an addictive game element, which is good, because the first time I played a FF Tactics game I put 85 hours into the save file.